eazyliving/fyyd-autoscripts/mastodon/README.md

 What you need:

-1. An accesstoken for fyyd: Head your browser to https://fyyd.de/dev/app/ and create an app.
+1. A user accesstoken for fyyd
+Head your browser to https://fyyd.de/dev/app/ and create an app.
+You get the user accesstoken there.

+2. An accesstoken for mastodon
+Head your browser to https://chaos.social/settings/applications and create an app.
 You get the token there.

-2. An accesstoken for mastodon: Head your browser to https://chaos.social/settings/applications and create an app.
-You get the token there.

-3. The curation's ID: Create your curation at https://fyyd.de/settings/curations and take the ID from the URL.
+3. The curation's ID
+Create your curation at https://fyyd.de/settings/curations and take the ID from the URL.
 It's the integer... ;-)